markau/express-sanitizer/README.md

 ## Limitations

-This is a basic implementation of [Caja-HTML-Sanitizer](https://github.com/theSmaw/Caja-HTML-Sanitizer) with the specific purpose of mitigating against persistent XSS risks.
+This is a basic implementation of [Caja-HTML-Sanitizer](https://github.com/theSmaw/Caja-HTML-Sanitizer) with the specific purpose of mitigating against persistent XSS risks (note the borderline abandonware comments in that repo).

 ## Caveats

 This module trusts the dependencies to provide basic persistent XSS risk mitigation.
 A user of this package should review all packages and make their own decision on security and fitness for purpose.

 ## Changelog

+### v1.0.4
+- Merged PR #3 from Brian M. Jemilo II

 ### v1.0.3
 - Updated README to base example on an express-generator scaffolded application